RaphaelUriol/MacOS-Hardenning-and-Optimisation/README.md

 - [x] Prevents the computer from broadcasting bonjour service adverts
 - [x] Prevents root login via ssh
 - [x] Sets the screenlock timeout
-- [x] Sets the firewall
-- [x] Sets Stealth mode ON
 - [x] Sets the firmware password
-- [x] Set auto date and time zone
 - [x] Remove the list of users from the login screen
 - [x] Remove harmfull softawres
 - [x] Prohibits MAC OS X from creating temporary files on remote volumes
 - [x] Turns off the icloud login prompt
 - [x] Turns off password hints
 - [x] Turns on file extensions
-- [x] Enable automatic updates
 - [x] Enable gatekeeper
-- [x] Enable time machine
-- [x] Enable time machine auto backups
 - [x] Check app updates every day insteade of once a week
 - [x] Stop sending of diagnostic info to apple
 - [x] Restrict sudo to a single command
 - [x] Limits the number of authentication attempts before disconnecting the client
 - [x] Send do not track headre in safari

-### CD Settings

-- [x] Prevents any action when inserting a blank cd
-- [x] Prevents any action when inserting a blank dvd
-- [x] Prevents any action when inserting a music cd
-- [x] Prevents any action when inserting a picture cd
-- [x] Prevents any action when inserting a video dvd

 ### FileVault